-The following table summarizes key information regarding ongoing and planned development of product candidates:
+The following table summarizes key information regarding ongoing and planned development of clinical stage product candidates:

 Phase Data Expected

-DE-122 (Santen)

-Wet AMD Randomized Phase 2 2020

-TRC253

-Prostate Cancer Phase 2 2020
+Envafolimab (3D Medicines and Alphamab)

+Soft Tissue Sarcoma Planned Pivotal Interim data - 2021 Final data - 2022

 TJ004309 (I-Mab)

 Solid Tumors Phase 1 2020

 TRC102

 Mesothelioma Phase 2 2020

 Solid tumors Phase 1 2020

-Solid tumors and Lymphomas Phase 1/2 2020
+Solid tumors and Lymphomas Phase 1/2 2021

 Lung Cancer Phase 1 2020

 We utilize a product development platform that emphasizes capital efficiency.
 Our experienced clinical operations, data management, quality assurance, product development and regulatory affairs groups manage significant aspects of our clinical trials with internal resources.
-We use these internal resources to minimize the costs associated with utilizing contract research organizations, or CROs.
+We use these internal resources to minimize the costs associated with utilizing contract research organizations, or CROs, to conduct clinical trials.
 In our experience, this model has resulted in capital efficiencies and improved communication with clinical trial sites, which expedites patient enrollment and improves the quality of patient data as compared to a CRO-managed model.
-We have leveraged this platform in all of our ongoing clinical trials.
-We have also leveraged our product development platform to diversify our product pipeline without payment of upfront license fees through license agreements with Janssen and I-Mab.
-We continue to evaluate ex-U.S. companies who are in need of a rapid and capital-efficient U.S. drug development solution that includes U.S. and European Union (EU) clinical development expertise.
-We believe we can become a preferred U.S. clinical development partner through a cost- and risk-sharing partnership structure which may include U.S. commercialization.
+We have leveraged this platform in all of our sponsored clinical trials.
+We have also leveraged our product development platform to diversify our product pipeline without payment of upfront license fees through license agreements with 3D Medicines and Alphamab, I-Mab, and Janssen.
+We continue to evaluate ex-U.S. companies who would benefit from a rapid and capital-efficient U.S. drug development solution that includes U.S. and European Union (EU) clinical development expertise.
+We believe we will continue to be recognized as a preferred U.S. clinical development partner through a cost- and risk-sharing partnership structure, which may include U.S. commercialization.

-Since our inception in 2004, we have devoted substantially all of our resources to research and development efforts relating to our product candidates, including conducting clinical trials and developing manufacturing capabilities, in-licensing related intellectual property, providing general and administrative support for these operations and protecting our intellectual property.
+Since our inception in 2004, we have devoted substantially all of our resources to research and development efforts relating to our product candidates, including conducting clinical trials and developing manufacturing capabilities, in-licensing related intellectual property, providing general and administrative support for these operations, and protecting our intellectual property.
 To date, we have not generated any revenue from product sales and instead, have funded our operations from the sales of equity securities, payments received in connection with our collaboration agreements, and commercial bank debt under our credit facilities with Silicon Valley Bank (SVB).
-At September 30, 2019, we had cash and cash equivalents totaling \$19.1 million.
+At June 30, 2020, we had cash and cash equivalents totaling \$14.5 million.